 I Want to Experience an Artsy Christmas

 Look no further than the Laguna Beach Sawdust Festival.
-The Winter Fantasy Festival runs weekends November 23 through December 22, 2019.
-The summer festival tuns Friday, June 26 through Sunday, August 30, 2020.
+The Winter Fantasy Festival runs weekends November through December.

-Other Suggestions for Celebrating Christmas in Los Angeles?
+Other Suggestions for Celebrating ALL Christmas in Los Angeles?

-Drop us a comment below, or contact Zanne at [email protected] We would love to hear your suggestions for ringing in the New Year in Los Angeles as well!
+Drop us a comment below, or contact Zanne at [email protected] We would love to hear your suggestions for the best places to celebrate Christmas or ringing in the New Year in Los Angeles as well!